KazanDo you know where Kazan is?

 - Hotel Giuseppe is an

-I stayed for five days in November of 2010.
+Italian-style hotel.
+I stayed there for five days in November of 2010.

 - Hotel Reception Desk with Greek-style human pillars.